BOTwinnik/BOTwinnik.github.io/_posts/2021-01-04-Stochastic-Gradient-Descent.md

 ---
-layout: post
-title: "Stochastic Gradient Descent"
+title: 'The Stochastic Gradient Descent and a implementation/simulation in R'
-date: 2021-04-01
+date: 2021-01-04
-categories: research
+permalink: /posts/2021/04/Stochastic-Gradient-Descent/
+tags:

 ---

-abstract: |
+## Introduction

   This paper will give you a basic introduction into the stochastic gradient descent, shows the difference in relation to the gradient descent and will set out some of the most important issues and solutions of an implementation by a simulation in context of a linear model.
-author:
-- |
-  Anonym\
-  *University of Vienna*
-bibliography:
-- references.bib
-date: April 2021
-title: "**The Stochastic Gradient Descent and a implementation/simulation in R**"
----

 # Introduction